Full-day care for primary school children: where the federal states currently stand

 Our approach

-The expansion of all-day education and care services for children of primary school age is examined on the basis of the KMK's all-day school statistics and the official child and youth welfare statistics.
-Parental needs are presented on the basis of the childcare study conducted by the German Youth Institute – a nationwide parent survey.
-The 15th coordinated population projection by the Federal Statistical Office is also used to calculate the number of all-day places that will be needed in the future.
+The development of all-day education and childcare services for primary school children is examined on the basis of the KMK's all-day school statistics and the official child and youth welfare statistics.
+Parental needs are presented on the basis of the German Youth Institute's childcare study, a nationwide survey of parents.
+In order to calculate the number of all-day places that will be needed in the future, the population of primary school age is also projected up to the 2029/2030 school year.

 The measures taken by the federal and state governments to prepare for and implement the legal entitlement are presented primarily on the basis of the state-specific funding guidelines and administrative data on the federal investment programs, as well as an online survey of the federal states.